 You may look through your own discard pile at any time, but you cannot look through an opponent's discard pile.
 Whenever you take a card from your discard pile, you must reveal that card to all players so they can verify that the correct card was taken.

-When a card leaves play for any reason, any cards played on that card are discarded.
+When a card leaves play for any reason, any cards played on that card are placed in their owners' discard piles.
 Exception: A dilemma is returned to its owner's dilemma pile.